rest-for-physics/rest-school/day2/session3/README.md

 **NOTE:** The event entry number is just the position of the entry within the file, but it does not serve to fully identify the event between different processing stages with different output files.
 The event ID in the other hand is unique, and it can be used all along the life of the data processing to identify the origin of the event.

+**HINT:** In the same way as `PrintMetadata` might help to understand where the information is stored inside the class data members, the `PrintEvent` method implementation of each specific event type might help to understand how the event information can be accessed directly.

 ### Exercise 5.
 Drawing events

 In the same way as we print the event data information and the observable values of each event, we may visualize the event invoking the method `DrawEvent` available in any class inheriting from `TRestEvent`.